Alternative Ways to Get Equity Out of Your Home

 Home Equity Loans

 Loan proceeds are dispersed in a lump sum, and there are no restrictions on how they can be used.
-You’ll also get a fixed interest rate and make equal monthly payments over a set period.
+You’ll also get a fixed interest rate and make equal monthly payments over a set repayment term.

 Home equity loans act as a second mortgage, so you won’t have to refinance your existing home loan.
 It’s equally important to know that your home could be at risk if you fall behind on loan payments.